-- A Health Care Plan (HCP) will be developed, where necessary, in partnership with the parents or carers, Headteacher, a member of SLT, medical professionals and whenever appropriate, the child.
-The SLT are responsible for development of the HCP. - A note will be made on the MIS to record that there is a HCP, this will ensure that detailed information regarding medical conditions can be accessed easily. - HCPs will be accessible whilst preserving confidentiality.
-An up-to-date copy will be printed by the school office, saved securely and shared with the right people.

-- HCPs will be reviewed as necessary or when a child's medical circumstances change.
-Annual reminders will be sent to parent/carers asking for any updated information by the School Admin team. - Where a child is returning from a period of hospital education or alternative provision or home tuition, we will, if deemed necessary, work with the LA and education provider to ensure that the HCP identifies the support the child needs to reintegrate. - For short-term medical needs, e.g. fractures, school staff will complete a short-term health care plan (Appendix 2) in consultation with parents. - The Royal College of Nursing provides a list of tasks that should only be carried out by a registered healthcare professional.
+- Where a Health Care Plan (HCP) is necessary due to a medical condition, this will be developed in partnership with the parents or carers, Headteacher or a member of SLT, a member of the Inclusion Team (Inclusion Lead, SENCO or Inclusion Assistant), medical professionals and whenever appropriate, the child.
+The Inclusion Team (usually the SENDCO or a member of SLT) are responsible for development of the HCP. - A note will be made on the MIS to record that there is a HCP, this will ensure that detailed information regarding medical conditions can be accessed easily. - HCPs will be accessible whilst preserving confidentiality.
+An up-to-date copy will be printed by the school office, saved securely and shared with the right people. - HCPs will be reviewed as necessary or when a child's medical circumstances change.
+Annual reminders will be sent to parent/carers asking for any updated information by the School Admin team. - Where a child is returning from a period of hospital education or alternative provision or home tuition, we will, if deemed necessary, work with the LA and education provider to ensure that the HCP identifies the support the child needs to reintegrate. - For short-term medical needs, e.g. fractures, school staff will complete a short-term health care plan (Appendix 2) in consultation with parents.
+In some circumstances a risk assessment may be the more appropriate mechanism for ensuring that appropriate support is in place for the duration of the short-term medical need.
+This may include a temporary Personal Emergency Evacuation Plan (PEEP). - The Royal College of Nursing provides a list of tasks that should only be carried out by a registered healthcare professional.
 Where these are required as part of a child's Health Care Plan, they will be clearly identified.